How to Install Fail2ban with Firewalld on Fedora 39/38/37 Linux

 sudo systemctl restart fail2ban

-Step 4: Using Fail2ban-Client for Ban and Unban Operations
+Fail2ban-Client for Ban and Unban Operations

-Ban an IP address
+Ban an IP Address

 sudo fail2ban-client set <jail-name> banip <ip-addresss>